MindfulMinun/benjic.xyz/src/b/yt-for-me.md

 # eleventyExcludeFromCollections: true
 ---

 The backend uses Express and Mustache for templating.
 It's available in both English and Spanish.
 It uses a vanilla JS stack, without any frameworks.
 The app consists of 3 different views: the homepage, the search view, and the video view.
-I chucked my code so that only scripts critical for loading this specific view are loaded, and all other scripts are are async + deferred.
+I chunked my code so that only scripts critical for loading this specific view are loaded, and all other scripts are are async + deferred.

 <div class="sticky">
     <div class="ratiod" style="--ratio: 1.6;">